Location

 About Program

 Step back and experience the world before starting your college career.
-Spend 1 semester or a year taking classes at an excellent local language school and live in a carefully-screened homestay.
-On program, jump one whole language proficiency level, go on amazing excursions and have plenty of time on your own to explore and make the most of your adventure.
+Spend one semester or a year abroad while taking classes and going on amazing excursions.
+You'll have plenty of time on your own to explore and make the most of your adventure.

-CIEE Gap year programs include language school placement, housing, meals, international medical insurance, 24/7 support from local CIEE center staff and more.
+CIEE Gap Year Abroad programs include classes, housing, meals, international medical insurance, 24/7 support from local CIEE center staff, and more.

 Video and Photos